USAS American Mariner: Vessel and equipment overhaul

 Since American Mariner remained at sea for approximately four years under U.S. Army service, the ship regularly required shipyard service on her hull and her electronic equipment.

 Extensive shipyard overhauls and drydocking were conducted in Brooklyn, New York; Baltimore, Maryland; San Juan, Puerto Rico; Long Beach, California; Pearl Harbor, Hawaii and Dakar in Senegal, Africa.
 Extensive technical enhancements in equipment [28 ft L-band and UHF-band radar dish installation] were conducted in Cape Town, South Africa with the assistance of local technical personnel.

 Prior to participating in nuclear testing operations during the Spring and Fall of 1962 under Operation Dominic, USAS American Mariner was outfitted at Pearl Harbor, Hawaii, with protective anti-radiation equipment, including emergency warning lights and a water spraying system that, when turned on during an atomic event, would cover the ship with a fine spray of water intended to remove and wash away nuclear contamination.

 Retirement

 The operations of American Mariner, a radar-signature data gathering ship, was replaced, in mid-1964, by two U.S. Air Force ships, USNS General H. H. Arnold and USNS General Hoyt S. Vandenberg, both Advanced Research Instrumentation Ships (ARIS) which gathered and provided metric data to the Air Force.
 These ships were based in Cape Canaveral.

 Fate

 In October 1966, she was scuttled in shallow water with demolition charges by Navy Underwater Demolition Team #22.
 Settling upright in 20 ft of water, she appears to be merely anchored there.
-The hull was used for target practice by naval aviators flying out of Naval Air Station Patuxent River, Maryland, until at least 1971.
+The hull is still used for target practice by naval aviators flying out of Naval Air Station Patuxent River, Maryland.
 Her hull is still visible in the Chesapeake Bay, at 38°02′25″N 76°09′17″W, roughly midway between Point Lookout and Smith Island.